osequi/react-best-practices/thinking-in-react.md

 The knowledge distilled here comes from building their own Facebook and Instagram products.

 At the top of the document they rush to state React has a special way to think about app development.
-It's a different thought process than we are acustomed to.
+It's a different thought process than the previous attempts.

 ## Start with a  Mock

 In [What Are the React Team Principles?](https://overreacted.io/what-are-the-react-team-principles/) Dan Abramov, React core-member and developer advocate starts with: UI before API.

-Now that's a completely new approach.
+Now that's a new approach.
 Before React the thought process was:

 1. The UI/UX design team creates mockups and wireframes.
 2. The back-end team creates the API.
 3. The front-end team merges the two together.

-Facebook realised this approach is flawed.
-What the users see -- the app -- is the result of a complicated merging process across multiple departments done at the end.
+Facebook realised the drawbacks of this approach.
+What the users see -- the app -- is the result of a complicated merging process across departments, done at the end.

 Instead, they said, let's start with front-end then connect everything else to it.
 UI before API.

-In Thinking in React front-end developers are empowered.
-They have that noble task to mock up the application, to create a responsive wireframe of what needs to be done.
+In Thinking in React front-end developers are in power.
+They mock up the application.

+### Single Responsibility Principle (SRP)

+New paradigms are built on new principles.

+A decade ago Ruby on Rails made MVC, REST, CRUD mainstream together with the **Don't Repeat Yourself (DRY)** principle.

+Now Facebook introduces SRP to the web.
+The concept is not new, is part of the UNIX philosophy: do one thing and do it well.

+Thinking in React says breaking up the UI into components should follow this principle of simplicity.

+"A component should ideally only do one thing.
+If it ends up growing, it should be decomposed into smaller subcomponents.

+Once mastered this principle drives all decisions during a React project.
+From front-end down the whole stack and process.